diagrams/diagrams-html5/README.md

 # Usage

-A simple example that uses _diagrams-html5_ to draw a the Swirpinski triangle.
+A simple example that uses _diagrams-html5_ to draw a the Sierpinski triangle.

 ![Sierpinksi](http://i.imgur.com/FBaSTYd.png)